Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: Coexisting phases at low doping

+Interestingly, we find the SC and AF order coexisting in the regime $0<\delta<0.1$.
+A physical consequence of the microscopic coexistence is that triplet pairing is induced.
+The inset of Fig.\ref{fig:SC} shows the amplitude of the triplet order parameter as a function of doping.
+Since the triplet pairing order parameter has three independent components $\vec\Delta_t = \frac{1}{\sqrt{2}}c_{i,\alpha} (i\sigma^y \vec\sigma)_{\alpha\beta} c_{j,\beta} = {\bf d} e^{i\phi}$(Here $i \in A$, $j \in B$ and $\phi$ is the phase of SC order parameter.), we can define the amplitude of triplet order parameter as $\Delta_t = \sqrt{\vec\Delta_t^* \cdot \vec\Delta_t}$.
 The phase shift of $2\pi/3$ on the three inequivalent bonds is also observed for all the triplet components.
-We further check the internal spin direction of the triplet $\v d$ vector and find it is always anti-parallel to the Neel vector($\v S_{\rm{Neel}}= \langle \v S_i\rangle-\langle \v S_j \rangle$).
+We further check the internal spin direction of the triplet $\v d$ vector and find that it is always anti-parallel to the Neel vector($\v S_{\rm{Neel}}= \langle \v S_i\rangle-\langle \v S_j \rangle$).
 At larger doping $\delta>0.1$, the triplet order parameter has a very strong $D$ dependence, so at present we are unable to determine whether it ultimately vanishes or remains non-zero in the $D\rightarrow \infty$ limit.
 We leave this issue for future work.
-By fully using all symmetry quantum numbers and other techniques like high performance simulation on GPUs, we can in principle handle $D$ up to $20-30$.
+By fully using all symmetry quantum numbers and other techniques like high performance simulation on GPUs, we can in principle deal with $D$ up to $20-30$.